djomo-moungoue/VersionControlAdministrationDM/README.md

 winget install --id GitHub.GitHubDesktop --exact --source winget
 ~~~

-## Adding a license to an existing repository
+## Adding a License to an Existing Repository

 1️⃣ On GitHub.com, navigate to the main page of the repository.

 2️⃣ Above the list of files, select the Add file  dropdown menu, then click  Create new file.

 3️⃣ In the file name field, type LICENSE or LICENSE.md (with all caps).

 4️⃣ Under the file name, click Choose a license template.

 5️⃣ On the left side of the page, under "Add a license to your project," review the available licenses, then select a license from the list.

 6️⃣ Click Review and submit.

 7️⃣ Click Commit changes...

 Further reading [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository)